Visitors to Canada Insurance Defined

 Who Needs Visitors to Canada Insurance?

-Whatever the type of temporary resident visa you are considering, it is important to have at least an emergency medical insurance coverage implemented before you and/or loved ones arrive Canada.
+Whatever the type of temporary resident visa you are considering, it is important to have at least an emergency medical insurance coverage implemented before you and/or loved ones arrive in Canada.

 Visitors to Canada insurance is not required to apply for a temporary residence visa but it is important as it protects you and your loved ones from the unexpected costs of medical services which could result from an injury or illness during the trip.

-While medical services and hospitalization are free to Canadian residents and work permit holders, these services aren’t free to visitors and international students studying in Canada and the costs can be prohibitive if you don’t have an emergency medical coverage such as a visitor to Canada insurance.
+While medical services and hospitalization are free to Canadian residents and work permit holders, these services aren’t free to visitors and international students studying in Canada and the costs can be prohibitive if you don’t have emergency medical coverage such as a visitor to Canada insurance.